St Peter ad Vincula Church, Combe Martin, North Devon

 Interior Features:

-Inside, the church houses a rare surviving 15th-century rood screen, and various historical artifacts that reflect its medieval to modern heritage.
+Inside, the church houses a rare surviving 15th-century rood screen, and various historical artifacts reflecting its medieval to modern heritage.

 Modern Era Restorations: